Adventure » A Tour Of Petra, Jordan

 Camels in Petra, Jordan

-Abraham Tours collected us by coach from the camp and drove us to the entrance for 8am.
-It was great to beat the crowds, and left us with around 6 hours to explore the vast site.
-Our guide was excellent throughout, imparting plenty of historical background peppered with interesting stories, and details it would have been easy to overlook.
+We were transported from the camp to the entrance of Petra by 8am.
+It was great to beat the crowds!
+It left us with around 6 hours to explore the vast site.
+The tour guide was excellent throughout, imparting plenty of historical background peppered with interesting stories, and details it would have been easy to overlook.

-When I think back to my day there, I have a few key memories.
-The most vivid was the walk down The Siq – a narrow gorge over 1km in length.
-I felt so small as I walked between the 80m high cliffs, taking in the beauty of the rocks as I weaved my way through.
+When I think back to my day there, I have a few vivid memories.
+The most memorable moment was the walk down The Siq.
+This is a narrow gorge over 1km in length.
+I felt so small as I strolled between the 80m high cliffs.
+I couldn’t help but take in the beauty of the rocks as I weaved my way through.
 Horse and carts raced past, stirring up a breeze as they went.
 Then suddenly appearing between the two cliff edges was the stunning rose rock façade of The Treasury.

 View of The Treasury from The Siq, Petra, Jordan

-View of The Treasury from The Siq, Petra, Jordan (Photo: Macca Sherifi)
+View of The Treasury from The Siq in Petra

 Horse and cart racing through The Siq in Petra, Jordan